iQ Defensive Super Sector Model

 Potential Benefits

-Restricting the universe to defensive sectors means the strategy's lower-volatility character is structural.
+Structural Lower Volatility Restricting the universe to defensive sectors means the strategy's lower-volatility character is structural rather than incidental.
 Aerospace, Healthcare, Utilities, Consumer Staples, and Consumer Durables all share a common economic logic — demand for their products does not disappear when consumers pull back or businesses retrench.
-That resilience is baked into the opportunity set from the start.

-Cash to price as the final ranking metric is well-suited to a defensive strategy.
+Balance Sheet as Optionality Cash-to-price as the final ranking metric is particularly well-suited to a defensive strategy.
 Cash-rich companies can maintain dividends through downturns, fund operations without accessing credit markets at unfavorable rates, and invest opportunistically when asset prices are depressed.
-In a defensive portfolio, balance sheet cash is not idle — it is optionality.